 So, what’s with the addition of cheese?
 I just had a feeling that cheese would make an interesting addition and that feeling proved to be correct.
 I only made a small batch because, in my family, I am the only one who likes peas.
 Sam did when she was a toddler.
 Then, she stopped liking them.
 To this day, she picks the peas from any dish she’s eating and passes them on to me.
 So, when I decided to try and make Nigella’s pea soup, I had no illusions that anyone other than me would be interested.
 Too bad for them because this pea soup is exquisite.
 Rich and velvety.
 Thick and filling.

 It starts with good quality broth.
 I only use homemade broth — fish broth, in this case, made by simmering a whole salmon head.
 But you can use chicken or beef broth.

-- To make soup for one, pour the broth in a small sauce pan.
-Add the peas and some onion leaves.
+To make soup for one, pour the broth in a small sauce pan.
+Add the peas and some scallions.

-- Pour everything — broth, peas and onion leaves — into the blender and puree.
+Pour everything — broth, peas and scallions — into the blender and puree.

 Pour the puree into a soup bowl.
 Sprinkle with grated parmesan cheese and freshly cracked black pepper.
 Enjoy the pea soup with a crusty bread, buttered or unbuttered.